Meet some of the visionary artists who create the worlds of the plays.

 Though heavily guided by then Artistic Director Angus Bowmer’s preferences, when it came to designing the

 1959 Elizabethan Stage, Hay didn’t budge on his bottom line: creating a theatrical space that was liberated from the 19th century traditions—proscenium stages, the use of curtains, elaborate pictorial backdrops—that were influencing the Elizabethan staging revivals of the time.
 To that end, the curtains between the main stage pillars (supporting the penthouse) and scenery within the inner spaces were abandoned and an open stage platform with two side entrances, inner stages and a balcony supported the fluidity of dramatic action and the uninterrupted flow of Shakespeare’s text.

-Hay’s progressive bent carried into his interior designs for the Bowmer and New Theatres as well.
+Hay’s progressive bent carried into his interior designs for the Angus Bowmer and Thomas Theatres as well.
 He was clear about one thing in particular: that actor and audience share the same big room.
 In both houses, the seats wrap around or to the sides of the stage and the playing spaces are open to the audience.
 There is little to waylay the audience-actor connection.
 Even the pitch of the seats allows audience members in the back rows of the Bowmer to feel closer to the drama.
 Maybe it’s Hay’s insistence on these matters that allows and, yes, requires the engagement of the audience that, in turn, leads to a richer theatrical experience.
 If that is true, we can say that Richard Hay’s influence is both deep and wide.
-Consider this: The number of individual experiences of live drama in each of Hay’s spaces is roughly as follows: 474,911 in the New Theatre; 747,423 in the Black Swan; 4,989,360 in the current Elizabethan; and a whopping 6,439,579 in the Angus Bowmer Theatre.
+Consider this: The number of individual experiences of live drama in each of Hay’s spaces is roughly as follows: 474,911 in the Thomas Theatre; 747,423 in the Black Swan; 4,989,360 in the current Allen Elizabethan Theatre; and a whopping 6,439,579 in the Angus Bowmer Theatre.